What Documents Can I Use to Prove a Qualifying Life Event?

 • Letter or document from employer stating the employer changed, dropped or will drop coverage or benefits for the employee, spouse or dependent, including the date coverage ended or will end

-• Letter from health insurance company showing coverage termination date
+• Loss-of-coverage letter from health insurance company showing coverage termination date

 • COBRA documentation showing length of coverage with beginning and end dates